VanessaYan/STAT-453-Malaria-Bounding-Boxes-Detection/README.md

 Original data from this website are placed in the [malaria](https://github.com/VanessaYan/STAT-453-Malaria-Bounding-Boxes-Detection/blob/master/malaria) folder.
 As the images folder is too large, you can get the data from the data webcite above.

+## One sample presentation
+In [example.ipynb](https://github.com/VanessaYan/STAT-453-Malaria-Bounding-Boxes-Detection/blob/master/code/example.ipynb), a sample from train data is presented to show how selective search work, and a resizing progress wil make it better to be presented.

 ## Data Process
 For simplicity, we change the multi-classification problem to a binary one and reset the labels with respect to the rules showed below :